Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

 ## Acknowledgments

 We appreciate responsible disclosure and will acknowledge security researchers who report vulnerabilities in a responsible manner (if desired).

+Contributors who responsibly disclose vulnerabilities may be publicly credited if desired.

 ---